bringauto/packager/doc/BuildProcess.md

 - the package configs are stored in linear list
 - package config are topological sorted by `Dependencies`,
-- the packages are build from first item of the list (head of the list) to the las package of the list.
+- the packages are build from first item of the list (head of the list) to the last package of the list.

 During the build the package files installed by installation feature of the CMake are copied to the `install_sysroot` directory located in the working directory of the builder.